Rare Gemstone all over the world

 With a variety of precious Gemstone (i.e Emerald, Sapphire, Ruby, Spinel), Jade, Diamond and Pearl, it allows us to cross design them with creativity.
 From traditional jade to modern fine jewellery to be worn on different occasions.
 It’s a personalised and memorable experience, from the design discussion to the final created jewellery.

 Coloured gemstone is becoming popular among many young couples.
 You can customised engagement ring or wedding bands with a wide range of colours.
-Although some might still prefer the classic diamond rings.
+Customised a unique birthstone jewellery consist of your love one or family member birthstone.
+This statement jewellery with birthstone can be a heirloom jewellery for generation to come.
 We can share with you on more options and ideas, for your perfect wedding ring.
 Chat with us via our 24-7 online chat, just right on the bottom screen.

 What determine the price of coloured Gemstone?